-We understand many car crash victims do not have a thorough understand of their rights and responsibilities in the event of a crash.
-We also understand many car crash victims are hesitant to contact a lawyer to discuss those rights and responsibilities, for any number of reasons.
+We understand you probably do not have a thorough understanding of your rights and responsibilities in the event of a crash.
+We also understand you might be hesitant to contact a lawyer to discuss those rights and responsibilities, for any number of reasons.

-Car crash claims are generally divided into two categories: bodily injury and property damage.
-A car crash victim should understand there are different rights and responsibilities for bodily injury claims and property damage claims.
-The purpose of this page is to answer some very common questions we hear from car crash victims, and to encourage those victims to contact us for further guidance if necessary.
+Car accident claims are generally divided into two categories: bodily injury and property damage.
+You should understand there are different rights and responsibilities for bodily injury claims and property damage claims.
+The purpose of this page is to answer some very common questions we hear from car accident victims and to encourage you to contact us for further guidance if necessary.

-A: Yes you should.
-Although we like to think people will do the right thing after causing a car crash, the sometimes don’t.
-So, a car crash victim should begin protecting themselves immediately after the crash to help make sure they are treated fairly by the insurance company involved.
+Yes, you should.
+Although we like to think people will do the right thing after causing a car crash, sometimes they don’t.
+So, you should begin protecting yourself immediately after the crash to help make sure you are treated fairly by the insurance company involved.
 The police will often have video and audio recordings (from the police car, body cameras, and body microphones) that can contain very valuable evidence that might be needed later in the claim or lawsuit.

 Additionally, police are, in some circumstances, required by law to complete an investigative report, called a CR-3.
 This report will contain highly valuable information, such as identification of all the parties involved, insurance information, and an opinion of how the crash occurred.
-A personal injury victim might later need to rely on some of this information in order to help their case.
-Depending on the severity of the car crash, the police might actually complete a full accident investigation, complete with photographs and measurements, which can later serve as valuable evidence if a lawsuit is necessary.
+You might later need to rely on some of this information to help your case.
+Depending on the severity of the car crash, the police might complete a full accident investigation, complete with photographs and measurements, which can later serve as valuable evidence if a lawsuit is necessary.

 Finally, the police will often interview witnesses to learn more about how a crash happened.
 Through this process (and the investigative process in general) documents are created that can later be obtained through an Open Records Request, and which contain information that might be useful in the event of a dispute about liability.

 Absolutely.
 Personal injury victims often rely on the police to document witness information.
-However, an injury victim should not rely on the police to properly acquire or preserve this information.
+However, you should not rely on the police to properly acquire or preserve this information.
 It is very common for a personal injury lawyer to have to try to identify witnesses by making an Open Records Request, then extracting that information from public records or 911 call recordings.
-If the personal injury victim has taken down witness information (name, phone number, and address), a personal injury lawyer can attempt to talk to witnesses soon after the crash while their memory is still fresh.
+If you have taken down witness information (name, phone number, and address), a personal injury lawyer can attempt to talk to witnesses soon after the crash while their memory is still fresh.
 This can make a significant difference in the outcome of a personal injury case.

 Not immediately, and a personal injury victim is not required to.
 When an insurance claim is reported, the negligent driver’s insurance company will conduct an investigation to learn more about how the crash happened and what, if any, injuries any of the car crash victims sustained.
-During this investigation, the insurance company will usually ask the personal injury victim to provide a recorded statement.
-If the personal injury victim provides a recorded statement, the victim could unknowingly say something on record that can later be used against them.
+During this investigation, the insurance company will usually ask you to provide a recorded statement.
+If you provide a recorded statement, you could unknowingly say something on record that can later be used against you.
 This could include statements relating to vehicle speeds, amounts of time that passed between events, and distances between objects.
-A personal injury victim trying to give an honest answer might under-estimate or over-estimate this information in a way that could make the personal injury victim appear to have some responsibility for causing the crash.
-Or, the personal injury victim might make statements that minimize the extent of their bodily injury before there has been an opportunity for the victim to actually have the bodily injury properly evaluated.
+You could be trying to give an honest answer and might under-estimate or over-estimate this information in a way that could make you appear to have some responsibility for causing the crash.
+Or, you might make statements that minimize the extent of your bodily injury before there has been an opportunity for you to actually have the bodily injury properly evaluated.

 FREQUENTLY ASKED QUESTIONS ABOUT MEDICAL CARE AND MEDICAL BILLS

-Second, if a personal injury victim is not proactive about getting medical treatment, they will potentially create a “treatment gap.”
+Second, if you are not proactive about getting medical treatment, you will potentially create a “treatment gap.”
 Insurance companies will find any reason they can to deny or undervalue a personal injury victim’s bodily injury claims.
-When there is a large lapse of time after a car crash before the personal injury victim has sought medical care, or large gaps in the personal injury victim’s medical care, there is a much higher chance the insurance company will refuse to fully compensate the victim for their losses without a long, difficult fight.
+When there is a large lapse of time after a car crash before you have sought medical care, or large gaps in your medical care, there is a much higher chance the insurance company will refuse to fully compensate you for losses without a long, difficult fight.

-Many personal injury victims fail to obtain prompt and thorough medical care after a being injured because they are concerned about the costs.
-We have found this to be true even for personal injury victims with health insurance but would be burdened by high deductible costs or co-pays.
-It is important to know that personal injury victims have several options to pay for their medical care when their injury was caused by the carelessness of another.
-This is true whether the personal injury victim has health insurance or not.
+Many personal injury victims fail to obtain prompt and thorough medical care after being injured because they are concerned about the costs.
+We have found this to be true even for people with health insurance.
+May people worry about the burden of high deductible costs or co-pays.
+It is important to know that you have several options to pay for your medical care when your injury was caused by the carelessness of another.
+This is true whether you have health insurance or not.

 If you have been injured, and are interested in learning more about your options for obtaining medical care for your injuries, you should call a personal injury lawyer.
 There are important pros and cons associated with your options for receiving medical care, and you should understand them fully as soon after a personal injury event as possible.

-For personal injury victims who have health insurance, many medical providers who have treated the victim will refuse to bill the victim’s health insurance.
-This can result in the victim being held liable for the full medical bill.
-Sometimes, it is in the personal injury victim’s best interest to force the medical provider to submit the bill to the victim’s health insurance.
-Sometimes it is not, depending on the victim’s specific financial situation and the facts and circumstances of each case.
+For individuals who have health insurance, many medical providers who have treated them will refuse to bill the individuals’ health insurance.
+This can result in being held liable for the full medical bill.
+Sometimes, it is in your best interest to force the medical provider to submit the bill to your health insurance.
+Sometimes it is not, depending on your specific financial situation and the facts and circumstances of each case.